ChingizAdamov/about_me/README.md

 # RESUME
 #### Here is some info about my education :)
-I am studying at St. Petersburg State University of Economics (SPbSUE) majoring in corporate finance.
+I studied at St. Petersburg State University of Economics (SPbSUE) majoring in corporate finance.
 I have been studying backend development since September 2022.
 Now I'm working on my own pet-projects and looking for a internship.
 During my education, I have learned and applied on projects:
    1. knowledge of the how to write effective and readeble code;
    2. working with DBMS and database;
    3. assembly of the docker container and CI/CD deployment;